 Public Relations, defined by Merriam-Webster, is “The business of inducing the public to have understanding for and goodwill toward a person, firm, or institution.”

 As a basic definition, that works.
 But, it’s truly the process of working directly with the media as trusted sources of news and information to get that information to everyone and anyone that will read it or absorb it.

-For PR to be effective, we believe in transparency.
-We believe in giving guests a peak behind the curtain (i.e. revealing more than just a basic understanding of a business, but highlighting practices, motivations, goals, etc.).
-And we believe in our secret weapon: VSAG Vice President of Marketing, Jennifer Motruk Loy.
-(JML)
+For PR and aligned marketing tactics to be effective, we believe in transparency.
+We believe in offering guests a peak behind the curtain (i.e. revealing more than just a basic understanding of a business, but highlighting practices, mission, goals, etc.):

 - Have a plan for using public relations to your business advantage.
 Have a strategy, and an implementation plan, to be more precise.
 Who will be your spokesperson?
 Who will monitor your reputation?
 Who will be responsible for turning it around?
 What are the outlets/tools/resources to manage public relations?
 Think about budget and actual time spent to keep your brand in check.